jules2689/trudeau/trudeau/2020-04-20/post_news.md

 **Vassy**:
 Hey, rosier On the comments of what happened in Nova Scotia, a number of different condolences offered by the Prime Minister.
-He was asked interestingly if he was willing to relax any of the social distancing rules for those WHO will find it tough to mourn all of this and grieve all of this from their homes rather than getting together.
+He was asked interestingly if he was willing to relax any of the social distancing rules for those who will find it tough to mourn all of this and grieve all of this from their homes rather than getting together.
 He talked about how difficult it would be from a public health standpoint.
 He said there is going to be a virtual vigil.
 Some things that stood out for me on this subject were questions, first of all, whether or not the subject was on the federal government's radar or  radar.